next-theme/hexo-generator-searchdb/README.md

 ### What's this plugin supposed to do?

-This plugin is used for generating a xml / json file from your Hexo blog that provides data for searching.
+This plugin is used for generating a JSON / XML file from your Hexo blog that provides data for searching.

 ### Where's this file saved to?